Facebook icon

 • These displays are extremely robust and have a very long lifetime.

-• The display is difficult to view in low-light conditions.
+• The image is difficult to view in low-light conditions.

-Electrophoretic display technology (which is used in E-ink displays) has a paper-like ultra contrast appearance that replicates the appearance of ordinary ink on paper.
-This display technology is popular because of its contrast, readability, thickness, low power consumption, and flexibility.
-It is widely used in e-readers like Amazon's Kindle, real-time bus arrival information, electronic shelf label (ESL) segment, menu boards, etc. When the display is electrically charged, charged ink particles rise to the top of the display to create images.
+Electrophoretic display technology has a paper-like contrast appearance.
+This means that it replicates the appearance of ordinary ink on paper.
+This display technology is popular because of its contrast, readability, thickness, low-power consumption, and flexibility.
+It is widely used in e-readers like Amazon's Kindle, real-time bus arrival information, electronic shelf labels (ESLs), , among other applications.
+When the display is powered, charged ink particles rise to the top of the display to create images.

 Features:

-• Electrophoretic displays are up to ten times more expensive than both reflective LCD and electrochromic displays in terms of display cost.
+• Electrophoretic displays are up to ten times more expensive than both reflective LCDs and electrochromic displays.

-• Electrophoretic displays have almost no viewing angle dependency.
+• Much like paper, electrophoretic displays have almost no viewing angle dependency.

 • For most electrophoretic displays, the operating temperature ranges from 0 °C to 50 °C.